wesleythorsen1/dotnet-craigslist/README.md

 * I don't work for or have any affiliation with Craigslist.
 * This module was implemented for educational purposes.
 It should not be used for crawling or downloading data from Craigslist.
-* This project was inspired by juliomalegria's [python-craigslist](https://github.com/juliomalegria/python-craigslist) project, kudos for the excellent python client and reference for this project.
+* This project was inspired by juliomalegria's [python-craigslist](https://github.com/juliomalegria/python-craigslist) project, kudos for the excellent python client and inspiration for this project.

 Installation
 ------------